gocd/docs.go.cd/content/installation/upgrade_to_gocd_20.5.0.md

 ### Step 4: Database Migration

-1. Download the migrator tool from the [GitHub releases section](https://github.com/gocd/gocd-database-migrator/releases) of the [GoCD database migration tool's repository](https://github.com/gocd/gocd-database-migrator).
+1. Download the latest stable version of the migrator tool from the [GitHub releases section](https://github.com/gocd/gocd-database-migrator/releases) of the [GoCD database migration tool's repository](https://github.com/gocd/gocd-database-migrator).

 2. Uncompress it and `cd` into the directory.